ALUMINIUM – MATERIAL OF FUTURE

 Nowadays a technological procedure basis on the electrolysis of melt NaCl/AlCL3.
 In industry, aluminium is produced with the electrolysis of aluminium oxide, which is prepared from bauxite.
 Wet (Bayer’s) and dry (Le Chatelier’s) procedures are used.

-Aluminium is the material with theoretically never-ending life expectancy, it is easy to maintain, it is efficient thermal insulator and it meets high hygienic standards.
+Aluminium is the material with theoretically never-ending life expectancy, it is easy to maintain, it is efficient conductor and it meets high hygienic standards.
 It is not a problem when it is exposed to extreme weather conditions, its characteristics do not change during its use, it is stainless, resistant to UV rays, it does not change its colour or structure and it does not have natural pests.
 In the environment, it naturally becomes oxidised, yet this layer only additionally improves its surface solidity.
 It is the only metal, which also after protection of the surface keeps its natural colour.
 With an electrochemical procedure of anodising (anodize) there is created a thin layer of oxide on the surface, which increases the solidity and abrasive resistance, and the resistance to salt and polluted air.

 We produce aluminium with the electrochemical process in electrolytic cells, where alumina (Al2O3) is decomposed into its components: aluminium and oxygen.
 The process proceeds in solution of an electrolyte, which main substance is cryolite (Na3AlF6), at the temperature between 950 and 970 degrees Celsius.